 However, you should be aware that security is also your responsibility.
 You need to protect your cloud systems just as much as you'd have to protect on-site servers from attack.
 Having a cloud provider behind you doesn't make you immune - you set your passwords, for example, and password security is definitely an important area to get right.

-Keeping your important documents and information on the cloud rather than on your computers not only means they can be accessed anywhere in the world, but also means they can still be accessed should your computers and laptops get lost, damaged, or stolen.
+One other thing that you should think about - keeping your important documents and information on the cloud rather than on your computers means you can still access those documents should your computers and laptops get lost, damaged, or stolen.
+And that can save a lot of time and disruption.

 Myth: Anyone can access data on a public Cloud